jimporter/mopack/doc/reference/linkage.md

-# Usage
+# Linkage

-Usage defines how to include a package in part of your build process.
+Linkage defines how to include a package in part of your build process.
 These definitions are used to generate a [pkg-config][pkg-config] `.pc` file (or to point to an existing one), which can then be used when compiling or linking *your* project.